Advent Not Arms: The human rights reasons for suspending arms to Israel

 Our call remains for the suspension of arms to all parties in this conflict, but we must work where we have influence.
 Violence is not the answer – the example of Jesus’ life, and Embrace’s local partners in the region are clear about this.
 We must encourage our leaders to work harder for justice and peace so that all peoples who call the Middle East home can feel safe and thrive.

-Invitation - Sign our Advent to Arms Petition
+Invitation - Support our Advent to Arms Petition

-This Advent we invite you to join us in shining a light in the darkness of war by signing our petition calling on the UK government to suspend arms sales to Israel.
+This Advent we invite you to join us in shining a light in the darkness of war by supporting our petition and calling on the UK government to suspend arms sales to Israel.